nqafield/TheBigList/README.md

 * [The Future of Programming - Bret Victor](https://vimeo.com/71278954)
   * Why does it matter?
     * I keep coming back to this talk.
 It's genius in so many ways.
     * It's a fantastic "conceit", very well presented.
 (The only thing better - from this point of view - that comes to mind is "Growing a Language".
-Coincidentally, most likely, both these talks feature acetates and OHPs, but for slightly different reasons.)
+Coincidentally - I assume - both these talks feature acetates and OHPs, but for slightly different reasons.)
   * Inspirational, Fundamental, History

 # Real OO?
-*The idea that there is a real concept of Object Oriented Programming out there somewhere, that most of us have missed, is intriguing and sometimes infuriating.
+*The idea that there is a genuine concept of Object Oriented Programming out there somewhere - which most of us have missed - is intriguing and sometimes infuriating.
 Enjoy!*
 * [A Taste of Trygve - James Coplien](https://www.youtube.com/watch?v=pjd0IB_8xD8)

 ## Holding Area